chari1239/Google-Chrome-Extensions/README.md

 # Google-Chrome-Extensions
 Google Chrome Extensions projects

+1.Bookmark Manager

   To all those developers or non-developers who make many bookmarks,this extension can be a needy for them.

   Sometimes we may not find the needed one at the necessary time.This extension will be a good help at that time.

   This extension categories our bookmarks.
   We can new categories whenever we want.
   Add bookmarks to that category.